Annual Research Day 2015 - April 1, 2015

 The School of Graduate Studies is pleased to announce the centerwide ANNUAL RESEARCH DAY on Wednesday, April 1st, 2015 .
 The day will consist of a platform session, two poster sessions, followed by a keynote address, and finally, the Annual Research Day dinner.

-Presentations are invited from students in the School of Graduate Studies, the College of Medicine, the School of Public Health, the School of Nursing, and the College of Health Related Professions.
-Medical residents, postdoctoral fellows, and undergraduate students conducting research with Downstate faculty are also encouraged to present their research findings.
+There will be presentations from students in the School of Graduate Studies, the College of Medicine, the School of Public Health, the School of Nursing, and the College of Health Related Professions.
+Medical residents, postdoctoral fellows, and undergraduate students conducting research with Downstate faculty are also represented.

 Dr. Andrew B. Schwartz, PhD, Professor of Neurobiology at the University of Pittsburgh, will deliver the keynote lecture, "Recent Progress toward a High-Performance Neural Prosthesis" at 4:00pm in the Alumni Auditorium.
 A neurophysiologist at the University of Pittsburgh, he has spent three decades mapping the connections between the brain and the body.
 His path to prosthetics came through a long-held interest in understanding spinal cord injuries.
 Laboratory studies range from muscle activation and limb mechanics, learning mechanisms, and information metrics to object-hand interaction.
 Results from this basic science research are used to design and implement upper-extremity neural prosthetics.
 The prosthetic work began in the early ‘90s and has progressed from demonstrations in monkeys to implementation in a paralyzed human subject.
 Schwartz's team developed a prosthesis that could mimic complex motions.
 To run the device using a subjects own brain activity, they implanted electrical sensors into the patient's brain.
 By the second day, she could give Schwartz a high-five.
 In 13 weeks, she had a degree of control that the scientist had expected would take a year to master.
 Andrew Schwartz continues to move this exciting field forward with extraordinary accomplishments.

 Annual Research Day provides an excellent occasion for the entire Downstate community to share the results of their research efforts.
 Instuctions for presenting are here.
-Abstracts and applications will be accepted from February 23 to March 13th, 2015 .
-The application form is now live and will remain up until March 13, 2015.
+Abstracts and applications were accepted from February 23 to March 13th, 2015.